shahzadamdali/biased-bar-exam-qa/README.txt

 - The scripts are arranged in a sequential order to make it easier to understand and run the code
 - A small description of each script and what it does is given at the end of this document
+- embedding_cache.db is a large file so its not uploaded on github, however it can be provided upon request
 - Retrieval scripts folder contains all the scripts which were used for extracting legal rules by calling different LLMs
 - Retrieval results folder contains the results of the evaluations
 - Different threshold extractions are kept in separate .tsv files